 Personal loans for non residents

-There are still personal loan options for you if you aren't a citizen or permanent resident.
+There are still personal loan options for you if are in New Zealand on a work visa.

 Migrating to New Zealand, whether permanently or temporarily, can be a daunting experience.
 You might be faced with cultural challenges and learning how things work in your new country, so the last thing you want is to run out of options when it comes to finance.